PsyanticY/nixops-vault/README.md

-# NixOps backend for HashiCorp Vault
+# NixOps Plugin for HashiCorp Vault

 NixOps (formerly known as Charon) is a tool for deploying NixOS machines in a network or cloud.

+This repo contains the NixOps Vault Plugin.

 * [Manual](https://nixos.org/nixops/manual/)
 * [Installation](https://nixos.org/nixops/manual/#chap-installation) / [Hacking](https://nixos.org/nixops/manual/#chap-hacking)